wamp-proto/wamp-proto/spec/basic.md

  * *Publisher*
  * *Subscriber*

-and a *Router* can implement the *Roles*:
+and a *Router* can implement either or both of the *Roles*:

  * *Dealer*
  * *Broker*

 > This document describes WAMP client-router communication.
 Direct client-client communication is not supported.
 Router-to-router communication is subject to router implementation specific definition.
 >

 **Symmetric Messaging**

 It is important to note that though the establishment of a *Transport* might have a inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and *Clients* establish WAMP sessions by attaching to *Realms* on *Routers*, WAMP itself is designed to be fully symmetric for application components.

-After the transport and a session has been established, any application component may act as *Caller*, *Callee*, *Publisher* and *Subscriber* at the same time.
+After the transport and a session have been established, any application component may act as *Caller*, *Callee*, *Publisher* and *Subscriber* at the same time.
 And *Routers* provide the fabric on top of which WAMP runs a symmetric application messaging service.

 **Remote Procedure Call Roles**